thyripian/CORE/README.md

 - **Building out Settings Page:** Allowing user-defined settings within the user interface.
 - **Building out Update History Page:** Tracking all prior updates within the user interface.
 - **Codebase Cleanup:** There are legacy components and outdated code from past versions of the application that will be gradually removed as development progresses.
+- **Repair Unit Tests:** Following switch to current package structure, unit tests broke.
+They will need to be restructured and rewritten.

 ## License
 This software and its source code are the intellectual property of Kevan White (thyripian).
 No part of this codebase may be reproduced, distributed, or transmitted in any form or by any means, including photocopying, recording, or other electronic or mechanical methods, without the prior written permission of the owner.